splunk/observability-workshop/docs/victorops/routing.md

 Navigate to Settings on the main menu bar.
 You'll be dropped into the Routing Key configuration by default.

-There will probably already be a number of Routing Keys configured, but to add a new one simply click `Add Key` then enter the name for the key in the empty box in the `Routing Key` column, and then select the appropriate policy from the drop down in the `Escalation Polices` column.
+There will probably already be a number of Routing Keys configured, but to add a new one simply click **Add Key**

+Next, enter the name for the key in the empty box in the **Routing Key** column, and then select the appropriate policy from the drop down in the **Escalation Polices** column.

 Create the following two Routing Keys:

 | Routing Key | Escalation Policies |
 | --- | --- |